Imran74214/Patatap-Clone/README.md

 # Patatap-Clone
-Paper.js and Howler.js libraries used for animation and audio Press a lettered key corresponding to colorful animations and sounds
+Paper.js and Howler.js libraries used for animation and audio.
+Press a lettered key corresponding to colorful animations and sounds.